bartjanm/bkrsec-3488/README.md

-# bkrsec-3488
+# These files belong to bkrsec-3488, presented at Cisco Live Barcelona 2018.
-# This repository contains all files used in the Cisco Live BKR-SEC3488 presentation.
+#
 # All files are presented as-is.